Lagevrio (Molnupiravir) COVID-19 Oral Antiviral For 2022

 On February 1, 2022, the U.S. NIH issued an updated version of the statement that the COVID-19 Treatment Guidelines Panel for non-hospitalized people released on December 23, 2021.
 The WHO's ninth update included a conditional recommendation on March 3, 2022, for the treatment with molnupiravir to those at the highest risk of hospitalization and clarified who should not receive this investigational drug.

-The NEJM published an Original Research funded by Merck on February 10, 2022 that concluded 'Early treatment with molnupiravir reduced the risk of hospitalization or death in at-risk, unvaccinated adults with Covid-19 about 50%.
+The peer-review journal NEJM published an Original Research funded by Merck on February 10, 2022, that concluded 'Early treatment with molnupiravir reduced the risk of hospitalization or death in at-risk, unvaccinated adults with Covid-19 about 50%.
 A related Correspondence published by the NEJM on March 16, 2022, stated the efficacy later decreased to approximately 30%.

 A WHO published on March 11, 2022, a master study protocol: 'Safety monitoring of molnupiravir for treating mild to moderate COVID-19 infection in low and middle-income countries using cohort event monitoring.'
 The WHO has provided a conditional recommendation for molnupiravir for those at the highest risk of hospitalization.